 In June 2012, he appeared in an MBC documentary about the Korean War.

-Currently an English and History lecturer at the SolBridge International School of Business, located in Daejeon, South Korea, he is also the school’s web manager.
+He is currently an English and History lecturer at the SolBridge International School of Business, located in Daejeon, South Korea.

 2011 Micro Fiction Nominee, “Scent of a Woman”